sftpgo/docs/docs/filesystem-actions.md

 - **Rename**, **Delete**, **Create directories**, **Path exists**, **Metadata Check**: always run once as a system action when only the source folder is set — these actions only touch the source filesystem.
 - **PGP** (both encrypt and decrypt) and **Compress**: rejected at save time.
 These actions produce derived output that has no sensible per-user destination when the source is shared.
 To run them in place inside a single shared folder, set both **source folder** and **target folder** to the same value — explicit configuration of intent.
 - **Copy**, **Extract**: source-only runs per-user.
 This is the documented "distribute a shared resource into every user's home" pattern.

+When a source or target folder is configured, every path of that action stays inside the folder: a placeholder that renders `..` segments cannot climb above the folder, so the action always operates within the configured backend.

 See the [Virtual Folders tutorial](tutorials/eventmanager-folders.md) for practical examples of virtual folder workflows.